Hiroaki0422/delta_lake_portfolio/README.md

 - Optimized partitioning and enabled Z-Ordering
 - Cataloged processed data in Delta Lake for easy access by data scientists and ML engineers

-As a result, OLAP query speeds improved by **50x–100x**, and data replication lag dropped from hours to under a minute.
+As a result, OLAP query speeds improved by **50x–100x**, and data replication lag dropped from 24hours to 30 minutes.
 Business teams were able to access near real-time insights directly through the Databricks platform.

 While the codebase remains private due to proprietary constraints, I’d like to share the high-level architecture and the impact this migration delivered.